Rosetta James: Biography

 James moved to Huntsville, Ala. in 1973, after living in Long Island, N.Y., for 27 years.
 A native of Akron, Ala., in Hale County, James grew up in Alabama’s Black Belt.

-She first worked part-time for the Madison County Extension Office while supporting her late husband, McKinley James.
+She first worked part-time for the Alabama Cooperative Extension System Madison County Extension Office while supporting the business of her late husband, McKinley James.
 Her work in landscaping afforded her the opportunity to meet many people in the Huntsville-Madison County vicinity.
 James became involved in local civic, educational, religious, and political activities and causes.
 Her efforts led to her being included on various boards and committees.

 James worked with children, the elderly, and the incarcerated as a lay minister to female jail inmates.
 She was a member of First Missionary Baptist Church in Huntsville, Ala., and she received over 50 honors, awards, and commendations from organizations and agencies, including Alabama A&M University, the NAACP and Greater Huntsville Chapter of 100 Black Men of America (2017).
 A "Rosetta James Room" has been named in her honor at First Missionary Baptist Church (Huntsville, Ala.) and the Huntsville Bible College.

 James was a suffrage advocate, having registered thousands of local voters in registration drives.
 The Madison County Chapter of the Alabama Democratic Conference renamed its annual breakfast “The Rosetta James Membership Breakfast” for her efforts.

 As a Court-Appointed Juvenile Advocate (CAJA), James worked with abused and neglected children in the juvenile court system.
 She obtained tuition assistance for promising at-risk students.